TarikVu/FlexPoint/README.md

 ## Planned Features
 - Interactive UI:
-	- Clickable muscle groups for pain input.
+	- Clickable muscle groups for muscle group selection.
 Utilizing SVG images
 	- [SharpVectors](https://www.nuget.org/packages/SharpVectors)
 - Database Integration:
     - At this stage in development, There is no database implmented, but **MySQL or PostgreSQL** would be a good choice for a database in the future in order to create user tables and save user workouts.